In recent years, the paradigm has shifted and ‘going green’ is no longer just a trendy tag line; it has become the standard when building in Cayman.

 If you are thinking about designing and building a green home, consider the following steps:

-- Use key building products like Insulated Concrete Forms (ICF) such as Fox Blocks which are manufactured locally, spray foam insulation, low VOCs materials and finishes, impact/insulated windows, Watersense rated plumbing and Energy Star rated appliances
+Use key building products like Insulated Concrete Forms (ICF) such as Fox Blocks, which are manufactured locally, spray foam insulation, low VOCs materials and finishes, impact or insulated windows, Watersense-labelled plumbing and Energy Star-rated appliances.

-- Own your own energy.
-With the growing demand for alternative energy sources, utilise solar energy in your home from companies like GreenTech Solar.
-Alternatively, try a geothermal cooling system.
-Companies like GeoCayman can help you cool your home much more efficiently than traditional air conditioning systems saving you substantial energy and money.
+Alternatively, try a geothermal cooling system that can cool your home much more efficiently than traditional air conditioning systems, saving you substantial energy and money.

 Alternative Cooling Systems